Prabagini/Cardiovascular-Disease-Prediction/README.md

 The data was split into training and testing data and the training data was scaled using Standard Scaler.

-The models were built without any hyperparameter tuning.
+- The models were built without any hyperparameter tuning.
 These models include:

-Logistic Regression
+- Logistic Regression
-Random Forest
+- Random Forest
-Support Vector Machines
-K-Nearest Neighbor
+- K-Nearest Neighbor
-Decision Tree
+- Decision Tree
-XGBoost
+- XGBoost

 The models were run and their results saved into a DataFrame.